CompuMasterGmbH/CompuMaster.CenterDevice/README.md

 * Scopevisio Teamwork (OpenScope)
 * MISSING: CenterDevice

-## Current development status
-PLEASE NOTE:
   * the library already works for some 3rd party labels which indirectly involve the CenterDevice API.
-* as per today, the library DOES NOT work with the direct CenterDevice API since the authentification process is not available/implemented
+  * as per today, the library DOES NOT work as a pure CenterDevice client since the CenterDevice API lacks an adequate authentification process (API allows regular login only as web login)

 ## TODO - NOT YET WORKING - Getting Started